 Geofencing: This service helps Windows find out when you change your geolocation and remind of places of interest.

 Allow access to the camera on this device: Camera is usually not activated by default for any app, and they prompt if the user wishes to use the camera or not.
-However, turning this setting Off will disallow all apps and services from accessing to camera totally.
+However, turning this setting Off will disallow all apps and services from accessing to a camera totally.

 Allow apps to access your camera: This setting is a subset of the previous setting.
 If we turn this setting Off, it disallows all apps from accessing the camera, but not Windows itself.
 We can choose which apps have access and which don’t.